xytis/GURPS/Campaigns/Gaana - Returning memories/Chapter IV - Crimson fiend/teaser_The_Spike.md

 fill a mug with ale.
 When he turned back, two 'locals' were already picking on the newcomer.
 Murrin suddenly remembered Timmy and his blood bath:

-> Fellas, would you mind taking this 'talk' outside?
-I would appreciate
-> clean bloodless floor for a couple more minutes.
+-"Fellas, would you mind taking this 'talk' outside?
+I would appreciate clean bloodless floor for a couple more minutes."

 Dark figure seemed not bothered at all by two large men talking to him.
 He carefully placed his bag on the counter.

-> Maybe you can warm the milk?
-It is still a baby.
+-"Maybe you can warm the milk?
+It is still a baby."

 Yulye, who was just standing next to them disappeared into the kitchen.
 While the two locals felt strongly disregarded.

-> Are you deaf!?
-You want to die so badly, huh?
+-"Are you deaf!?
+You want to die so badly, huh?"

 Yet large ork (Murrin figured that out by his large and crude dark hands) was completely focused on the bag.
 With great care he untied it.
 A small black